top of page

 • Partner facilities

 CloudGate updates permissions in real time based on shift schedules, assignments, or location rules—no need to issue multiple badges or manual overrides.
+This unified credentialing approach enhances both convenience and compliance while maintaining continuous access security across all campuses.

 4. Vendor and Contractor Governance Across Sites